KOTNK-1/paintkit-737-300ER-project-76/README.md

   *  DIFFRENT ALAIGMENT OF RIVETS (Also sepreted layer)
   *  RED LINEs AT LANDING GEAR DOORS
   *  WARNINGS (sepreted layer included on engines.psd and 76Nose.psd
+  *  IT REMOVE BLACK LINES WHEN ONE PART OF FUELSELAGE CONNECT TO ANOTHER

 !i included engine_NML becouse it makes ring of engine nice and shyn!
 -